 - You are fluent in English, both verbally and written.
 Knowledge of Flemish is a plus.

-- A full-time position.
-The budget is initially available for 24 months, with the possibility of an extension.
+- A full-time position initially for two years with the possibility for renewal.

-- An opportunity to work with state-of-the art-tools and pioneering new techniques and tools.
+- An opportunity to work with state-of-the art-tools and pioneer new techniques and tools.

 - We provide a supportive, stimulating, and international environment with a clear focus on providing service for imaging at the forefront of life science.

 How to apply?